TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Web Hosts

-Gigaomâ€™s website services are hosted by WordPress VIP, an enterprise web publishing platform.
-All Information obtained and stored by Gigaomâ€™s websites ( see What Types of User Information Does Gigaom Obtain?) is processed and stored on servers that are owned and operated by WordPress.
+Gigaom’s website services are hosted by WordPress VIP, an enterprise web publishing platform.
+All Information obtained and stored by Gigaom’s websites ( see What Types of User Information Does Gigaom Obtain?) is processed and stored on servers that are owned and operated by WordPress.

 Webinars